hsanchez/hsanchez.github.io/index.md

 I received my PhD in Computer Science from [UC Santa Cruz](http://www.ucsc.edu/) in December 2015, and my MS in Software Engineering from [San Jose State University](http://www.sjsu.edu/) in 2006.
-My research interests are broad, spanning AI for software engineering, program analysis/synthesis/verification, source code analysis, and social cyber security; program analysis for AI; and AI engineering for the practical and safe use of AI across the SDLC.
+My research interests are broad, spanning AI for software engineering, code analysis, program synthesis/verification, and social-cyber security; program analysis for AI; and AI engineering for the practical and safe use of AI across the SDLC.
 I study how the solutions that emerge in this space can be used to both understand and evaluate complex software systems and to produce more